Recent and upcoming books in systemic design and from SDA authors are featured.

-Some of the earliest works in the design community developing ideas and theories in systemic design were books from RSD keynote speakers (with kudos to MIT Press):
+Some of the earliest works that developed ideas and theories in systemic design were books from RSD keynote speakers (with kudos to MIT Press):

 Harold Nelson and Eric Stolterman.
 (2012).
 The Design Way: Intentional Change in an Unpredictable World.
 Cambridge, MA: MIT Press.